This fountain was commissioned by a mother grieving over her son's passing.

 Fleming wanted the piece to convey a “peaceful kingdom” by portraying a ram reading to other animals.
 The ram in question is meant to symbolize the mother’s son.
 The commissioner was art dealer Malcolm McRae’s mother.
 She wanted a work of art that would stand in remembrance of her son.

 The fountain is open to the public and can be seen when driving down 20th street in downtown Birmingham.
-There is no souvenir shop, however, the What’s on the Second store across the street has plenty of fun souvenirs.
 The fountain is open 24 hours a day.